department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="dental-care-noncompensable">I have a service-connected dental condition that I'm not getting VA disability payments for (called a noncompensable dental condition).</button>
 <div id="dental-care-noncompensable" class="usa-accordion-content">

-**You may qualify for:** Any dental care needed to make sure you have and can keep a functioning dentition (a working set of teeth).
+**You may qualify for** any dental care needed to make sure you have and can keep a functioning dentition (a working set of teeth).

 **Note:** A Dental Trauma Rating (VA Form 10-564-D) or VA Regional Office Rating Decision letter (VA Form 10-7131) will tell you the tooth/teeth/condition(s) that are trauma rated.